 The annual palms we presently carry are:

 Whatever type of palm you decide on, whether a cold-hardy or annual variety, Atlanta Palms is here to assist you in getting the best palm for your particular needs and situation.
+Also, check out this blog for tips on the best time to plant palm trees in North Georgia.
 We’ll treat you just like we would treat our best friend or family member.
 We’re just trying to spread a little palm tree love throughout the area one tree at a time.
 After all, palm trees rock.